particle-iot/docs/src/content/reference/firmware.md

 If you have the [Particle CLI](/guide/tools-and-features/cli) installed already, you can update it with the following command `sudo npm update -g particle-cli` (note: you can try without sudo first if you wish).

-To upgrade system firmware, make sure the device is in [DFU mode](/photon/modes/#selecting-various-modes-dfu-mode-device-firmware-upgrade) (flashing yellow LED) and run these commands in order for your device type:
+To upgrade Device OS, make sure the device is in [DFU mode](/photon/modes/#selecting-various-modes-dfu-mode-device-firmware-upgrade) (flashing yellow LED) and run these commands in order for your device type:

 ##### @ELECTRON_PARTS@2if
 ```